How it works

 Identifiers

 Identifiers are deterministic and scope-bound.
-A Certificate ID confirms the existence and status of a defined-scope certificate record.2
+They confirm the existence and status of a defined-scope record — nothing more.2

 Profile ID